TheJacksonLaboratory/wn2vec/docs/index.rst

 compare the results of embedding with and without WordNet replacment, embedding is performed on both datasets.

 See :ref:`w2v` for details.

+This step has to be run twice, first for pubmed_filt.tsv and second for wordnet.tsv before going to the following step

 Evaluating concept sets